Woman gets 30 years in prison for letting 13-year-old ‘marry’ 47-year-old man - NewsBreak

 Cherry Payton, 43, was convicted of continuous sexual abuse of a young child and sentenced in a Fort Bend County court last week to 30 years in prison, according to the Fort Bend County District Attorney’s Office.

 Prosecutors said that in 2017, the girl admitted to her doctor that she was sexually active with “her husband,” who she said was 47 years old.
-Payton, who was also at the doctor’s office, said the girl was married with her consent and the marriage was a part of her religious beliefs.4-year-old dies after being forced to drink bottle of liquor
+Payton, who was also at the doctor’s office, said the girl was married with her consent and the marriage was a part of her religious beliefs.Panama City man who wanted to beat deputy to death sentenced to 25 years

 Prosecutors discovered that Payton allowed the victim to be married for nearly a year before the illicit marriage came to the attention of authorities.
 They also had evidence that Payton had sexually abused the victim herself under the guise of a different religion.